• Skip to primary navigation

 • 1 cup water

-• 14.5 ounces fire roasted diced tomatoes from can
+• 14.5 ounces fire roasted diced tomatoes from can with juices

 • 1 ½ cups pinto beans drained

-• 1 ½ cups black beans or red kidney beans, drained
+• 1 ½ cups black beans drained

 Instructions

-• Add the drained Soy Curls to the pot.
-Let them brown for a couple of minutes.
-Then add ancho chili powder, dried oregano, paprika, smoked paprika, cumin, granulated onion, salt, hot sauce, and stoneground mustard.
-Fully combine the spices with the mixture.
 Make sure everything is evenly coated, and cook for a minute or two more.
 (If the pot gets too hot and things start to burn, lower the heat.)

 • Add a cup of water to the pot to deglaze it.
 Use a spoon to make sure that any spices stuck to the bottom are incorporated in the liquid.
-Then add the fire roasted tomatoes with their liquid, pinto beans, and black beans (or red kidney beans if using).
-Bring the chili to a simmer.

-• Once it is simmering, turn the heat to low and continue to cook for about ten minutes more to let the flavors meld, stirring occasionally.
-Then ladle the chili into bowls and serve.
+• Once it is simmering, turn the heat to low and continue to cook for 20 minutes or more to let the flavors meld, stirring occasionally.
+(If too much water cooks off, and the liquid gets too low, add more water, as needed.)

 Notes